 Working with parents to make sure every child is a reader

-Reading is a key skill to continue to develop during lockdown at home.
+Reading is a key skill to continue to develop throughout the early and primary years.
 The resources below will help you as parents to support reading with your children to continue to build and embed their reading skills.
 We hope they help.

 This poster has top tips for creating a reading environment at home for all ages.